agreeya-demorepository/demo/README.md

 JUnit based units test cases are developed as part of the code .
 These are executed by the developer as part of the development activity .
 JUnits are exeucted automatically during the Build process.
 There are two ways in which System Testing for the application is done.
 Manual test case execution and automation test case suite is created to run the test case automatically using a script.
 The results of the automation test cases are published in a file.
 Pl refer the GITHUB folder
-Pl refer GITHUB folder for Automation test cases scripts This demonstrates the adherence to the US Digital Services playbook play AUTOMATION TESTING AND DEPLOYMENTS
+Pl refer GITHUB folder for Automation test cases scripts at **GITHUB > demo > project-mgmt > design > Testing> Automation Test**
+This demonstrates the adherence to the US Digital Services playbook play AUTOMATION TESTING AND DEPLOYMENTS

 ### Configuration Management
+GITHUB is the source code and documents repository used during the development of the CHHS prototype.
+It automatically maintains version history of each and every document or file that is checked in by the collaborators.
+The source code is structured in 3 different branches local-branch, dev-branch, master.
+Team members identified as collaborators can only check in code or a document to this repository.
+Versions of deployable .war files are kept at GITHUB repository **GITHUB > demo > Builds**

 ### Continous Integration & Deployment
 During the course of development of this prototype , we have followed automated build and deployment process using the Jenkins Continous Integration tool.